top of page

 Hulk Smash

-This comic was first published by Marvel in May 1962, which was slap bang in the middle of the Cold War and only months before the Cuban Missile crisis - perhaps the closest we've ever been to a nuclear war.
+Marvel first published The Incredible Hulk in May 1962 - slap bang in the middle of the Cold War and only months before the Cuban Missile Crisis.
+This was perhaps the closest we've ever been to a nuclear war in our history.

 There's also a character in DC Comics (back then, Charlton Comics) called Captain Atom, created in 1960.
 Though perhaps that's a little on the nose.
 There's also Doctor Manhattan, of course, but as he was created by Alan Moore in 1986, it falls outside the height of the duck and cover era.